 Looking for a Grant to expand your school or community garden?
 There are a number of opportunities available to the public from local, regional, and state organizations:

-Captain Planet Foundation – The Captain Planet Foundation primarily makes grants to U.S.-based schools and organizations with an annual operating budget of less than $3 million, for projects that are preformed by youth and have real environmental outcomes.
+Captain Planet Foundation – The Captain Planet Foundation primarily makes grants to U.S.-based schools and organizations with an annual operating budget of less than $3 million, for projects that are performed by youth and have real environmental outcomes.
 Recurring deadlines: September 30th- typically for spring and summer projects.
 January 31st- typically for fall and winter projects.

 STL Wild Ones Native Landscaping Grant – modest grants for schools, places of worship, and other non-profit organizations for landscaping projects incorporating native plants in an educational setting.